Apply for an Extension to Teach

 Extensions for relief teachers

 If the points above apply to you and you are a relief teacher you may be eligible for an extension.
-However an extension only applies to the school where it was requested.
-If you need an extension for more than one school then the professional leader of each school must apply for an extension.
+Relief teachers only need to have to one school's professional leader apply for an extension.
+One extension will cover you for teaching across several schools.

 How to apply for an extension